The Organisational House

 Some rooms are well looked after and full of life; others are crowded or gathering dust.
 Sometimes a full renovation is needed, and sometimes it is enough to open a door and let in a little light.

 Organisations do not change from the outside.
+Real change begins when people make the house their own from within.

 Now it’s your turn: Which room would you like to explore first?

-The individual room: This is about mindset and attitude, self-leadership, personal responsibility and strengths.
+The individual room: this room centres on mindset and attitude, self-leadership, personal responsibility, and individual strengths.
+This is where everything begins — with you.

-The relationship room: This is about communication and empathy, feedback and learning culture, conflict resolution and team development.
+The relationship room: this room focuses on communication and empathy, feedback and a learning culture, conflict resolution, and team development.
+This is where it becomes clear that effective teams do not happen by accident.

-The steering room: This is about system clarity, responsibilities and roles, leadership and decision-making.
+The steering room: this room is about system clarity, responsibilities and roles, leadership, and decision-making.
+This is where orientation and safety are created.

-The foundation and supporting walls: This is where culture and values live, including psychological safety, trust, purpose and vision.
+The foundation and supporting walls: this is where culture and values, psychological safety and trust, and purpose and vision lie.
+This is what holds the organisation together.